dascentral/laravel-starter/README.md

 A new Laravel application comes with [Prettier](https://prettier.io), [ESLint](https://eslint.org/), and [Laravel Pint](https://laravel.com/docs/12.x/pint) to maximize code quality by analyzing your code to detect issues.

 This repository contains my preferred configuration files for each tool.
-You can download these files into your repository via the following command:
+You can download these files into your repository via the following commands:

 ```bash
 # .prettierrc